jasonmimick/HealthMEDX/hmx.devsummit.june2014.md

 	* Just like HMXBASECODE - do they have HMXNAMESOLUTIONS, or maybe HMXPHARM do we package map?
 	* How does this fit in dev builds?
 * XSD's DEV builds should load them into the DB, then the automation will write them back out on the file system to the _XSD directory where then need to be for the runtime.
+* Unit Testing - a way to link why things failed into the csp portal
+* How to call a classmethod from .NET?
+Actually want to kick off %UnitTests from Visual Studio test runner
+* Add Unit Test's for BPL's
+* Way to test a routing rule